KernTHeAce/test_task/SRS.md

 ## 1. User Hardware Reqirements

 This application is supported on all types of devices, with different screen resolutions.
-This is possible thanks to adapyive layout.
+This is possible thanks to adaptive layout.